Cradirow/Polygoal/README.md

 Remember, the important thing is not only acheiving but also 'how to'.

-Use the app for balance the important aspect of your life.
+Use the app for balancing the important aspect of your life.

 Basic aspects are Physical, Work and Social.